Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Mark important connections where delays could stop everything.
 These bottlenecks are what backers want to see fixed.

 Add timing info to each connection.
 Show how long each step takes.
 This helps find where delays happen most often.
 Smart supply chain visualization includes these time details.
+What would happen if one of these connections broke down?

 Step 3: Add Risk and Cost Data